-The Crunch Personal Tax Estimator will help you to plan for the tax you may have to pay on your personal income including sole trade income, salary & dividends if applicable.
+The Crunch Personal Tax Estimator will help you to plan for the tax you may have to pay on your personal income including from sole trade income, salary, dividends and other sources.

-The files are set up to show default values for Salary (set at the NI threshold) and Dividends (set at the maximum tax-free dividend).
+The estimator is pre-populated to show default values for Salary (set at the National Insurance threshold) and Dividends (set at the maximum tax-free dividend).
 You can amend these amounts if you need to based on your personal circumstances.

-In addition to salary and dividend income you can also add other figures to the sheet:
+In addition to salary and dividend income you can also add other figures to the Estimator:

-At the bottom of the main calculation is a payment schedule, which will include payments on account if relevant.
-There is an input box in this section for any payments on account you have paid in advance for the tax year.
+At the bottom of the main calculation is a payment schedule, which will include payments on account if applicable.
+There is an input box in this section for any payments on account you have paid for the tax year.

 Please note: We provide these Estimators free for anyone to use.
 Crunch cannot be held responsible for any reliance you place on the Estimator.
 If you are a Crunch client, we can provide advice as part of a full discussion with you based on your personal circumstances.